-The current estimate of the cost of completing the upgrades of the 67 major plants in Maryland is approximately \$1.384 billion.
+- The current estimate of the cost of completing the upgrades of the 67 major plants in Maryland is approximately \$1.384 billion.
 Under the current Bay Restoration Fund (BRF or Fund) fee schedule of \$2.50 per month per equivalent dwelling unit (EDU), the ENR program is generating \$55 million per year.
 MDE estimates that at the current fee level and with maximum 15-year term bonding, the fund can provide \$999 million in ENR grants, resulting in a projected funding shortfall of \$385 million.
 Given the current schedule of wastewater treatment plant upgrades, the BRF has sufficient revenue and bonding capacity to meet anticipated cash flow needs through FY 2012.
-In order to allow timely ENR grant awards and fully fund the planned construction within the timeline (FY 2017) outlined in the State's Watershed Implementation Plan, the recommended fee increase would have to be effective in FY 2013, on or before October 1, 2012.
-As an initial step to eliminate the funding shortfall, the Committee supported MDE in seeking statutory changes that allow the Bay fees to make debt service payment on bonds issued by local governments (for ENR eligible cost) that have a term of up to 30 years.
-A bill was introduced during the 2010 legislative session, but was later withdrawn at the request of some legislators.
-During the 2010 legislative session, the Maryland General Assembly acknowledged the Bay Restoration Deficit and provided that it is the intent of the committees that the Bay Restoration Fund Advisory Committee work in consultation with the Maryland Department of the Environment and the Department of Budget and Management during the 2010 legislative interim on a plan to eliminate the deficit for funding the upgrade of the State's 67 major wastewater treatment plants to enhanced nutrient removal technology.
-In addition, the committees stated that it is their intent that this funding plan be implemented during the 2011 legislative session

-- During 2010 and 2011, the Committee reevaluated all the options and is providing its recommendations to fully close the funding gap as part of this report. - The Chesapeake Bay Total Maximum Daily Loading (TMDL), being developed by the US Environmental Protection Agency and the Bay States, is also likely to require some minor facilities to be upgraded with an Enhanced Nutrient Removal technology.
+In order to allow timely ENR grant awards and fully fund the planned construction within the timeline (FY 2017) outlined in the State's Watershed Implementation Plan, the recommended fee increase would have to be effective in FY 2013, on or before October 1, 2012. - The Committee reevaluated all the options and is providing its recommendations to close the funding gap as part of this report. - The United States Environmental Protection Agency (EPA), in coordination with the Bay watershed jurisdictions of Maryland, Virginia, Pennsylvania, Delaware, West Virginia, New York, and the District of Columbia (DC), developed and, on December 29, 2010, established the Total Maximum Daily Loading (TMDL) and a nutrient and sediment pollution diet for the Chesapeake Bay, consistent with Clean Water Act requirements.
+Maryland is developing its Phase II Watershed Implementation Plan (WIP), which is very likely to require some minor facilities to be upgraded with an Enhanced Nutrient Removal technology.
 None of the minor facilities (with a capacity of less than 0.5 million gallons per day) were targeted for funding and upgrade under the Bay Restoration Fund.
 Requiring some of these facilities to upgrade will further increase the funding gap, if Bay Restoration Funds are used.
 Therefore, the Committee considered the need to upgrade some of these facilities in its recommendation to close the funding gap.